-50/50 PLAN (Undergraduates)
+50/50 Plan (Undergraduates)

 Students attending for the first time at Huntsville Bible College and do not receive financial aid will receive a 50 percent discount for taking two classes their first year.
 Students with qualifying GPA may also request an additional year extension.
-Under the 50/50 Plan, a student will pay \$130 per month for five months.
+Under the 50/50 Plan for fall and spring semesters, a student will pay \$130 per month for five months.
 The first payment must be received before registration can be completed.
 Monthly payments are computed using 50 percent of the costs divided by 5.
-The 50/50 Plan is only for Fall and Spring semesters.

-25/75 PLAN (Master of Ministry)
+25/75 Plan (Master of Ministry)